Personal Injury Claims

 c) resolves within 12 months following the accident.

-For motor vehicle accidents which occurred on or after April 28, 2010 the general damages cap has risen to $7,956 (2012 - indexed to meet inflation) and now only applies to sprains, strains and certain types of whiplash and not broken bones, etc.
+For motor vehicle accidents which occurred on or after April 28, 2010 the general damages cap has risen to $8,213 (2014 - indexed to inflation; 2013 - $8,100) and now only applies to sprains, strains and certain types of whiplash and not broken bones, etc.

 The legal definition of a minor injury is complicated.
 It is therefore very important that you speak with a lawyer about your particular situation.